-Over Greenbelt Alliance’s 60-year history, we have stewarded this region’s beautiful natural landscapes while promoting the growth needed for thriving communities for generations to come.
+Over Greenbelt Alliance’s 65-year history, we have stewarded this region’s beautiful natural landscapes while promoting the growth needed for thriving communities for generations to come.
 As a result, today, almost 3.3 million acres of the Bay Area’s nine counties are protected open spaces.
 Now, the Bay Area’s people, cities, and lands need critical help as our climate dramatically changes.
-Join our team to help us realize a climate-resilient region.

 OUR VALUES